Southampton Solent University logo

 In order of priority these are:

-There are a various styles of bins at each of our campuses, regardless of style, all bins are clearly labelled with what type of rubbish should be deposited
+There are different types of bins at each campus, but all bins are clearly labelled with what type of rubbish can go in them.

 If you’re living in private rented accommodation across Southampton, recycling at home will look a bit different: